BRITian/SMEP/README.md

 ====

 The program smep_train_py2.7.py or smep_train_py3.5.py was used to train the prediction model, in the python environment 2.7 or 3.5, respectively.
 There are four parameters that should be provided with the following order, training filename, test filename, sequence length and class number of the model.
-Here are the examples to construct the predicting models in the python environment 2.7.
+The followings are the examples to construct the predicting models in the python environment 2.7.
 1. The 5mC predicting model
 python smep_train_py2.7.py example_Test_file_5mC example_Train_file_5mC 41 4
 2. The 6mA predicting model